gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 #### Refreshing access token {#RefreshAccessToken}

-When your client obtains an access token, you can know its expiry time by checking the `expires_in` field.
-If the time expires, or if you receive an [error message](/CIC/References/CIC_Message_Format.md#Error) that reads, "HTTP 401 Unauthorized", you must refresh the access token.
-To [refresh the Clova access token](/CIC/References/Clova_Auth_API.md#RefreshClovaAccessToken), send the refresh token (`refresh_token`) received during [obtaining the Clova access token](/CIC/References/Clova_Auth_API.md#RequestClovaAccessToken) and pass parameters required to refersh the token, as shown below.
+When obtaining an access token, you can check its expiry time from the `expires_in` field.
+If the time expires, or if you receive an [error message](/CIC/References/CIC_API.md#Error) that reads, "HTTP 401 Unauthorized", you must refresh the access token.
+[To refresh the Clova access token](/CIC/References/Clova_Auth_API.md#RefreshClovaAccessToken), send the refresh token (`refresh_token`) you have received when [obtaining the Clova access token](/CIC/References/Clova_Auth_API.md#RequestClovaAccessToken) and pass required parameters, as shown below.

 <pre><code>$ curl {{ book.AuthServerBaseURL }}token?grant_type=refresh_token \
        --data-urlencode 'client_id=c2Rmc2Rmc2FkZ2FzZnNhZGZ' \